minhanhto09/NuCLS/README.md

 ### Data Split

 The dataset is divided into six folds, each with its own training and testing set.
-This division is based on the source hospital to capture the variability in medical imaging practices and ensure that models trained on the dataset can generalize well across different institutions.
+This division is based on the source hospital to capture variability in medical imaging practices and ensure that models trained on the dataset can generalize well across different institutions.
+Smaller folds, such as `train_fold_999` and `test_fold_999`, are used specifically for debugging due to their limited number of examples.

-The dataset is divided into the following folds:

-- `train_fold_1`: 1,481 examples
-- `test_fold_1`: 263 examples

-- `train_fold_2`: 1,239 examples
-- `test_fold_2`: 505 examples

-- `train_fold_3`: 1,339 examples
-- `test_fold_3`: 405 examples

-- `train_fold_4`: 1,450 examples
-- `test_fold_4`: 294 examples

-- `train_fold_5`: 1,467 examples
-- `test_fold_5`: 277 examples

-- `train_fold_999`: 21 examples
-- `test_fold_999`: 7 examples

-Note that the debug configuration utilizes these particular folds `train_fold_999` and `test_fold_999` due to their smaller numbers of examples.

 ## Usage Example

 ### Introduction

-Our objective is to detect and localize nuclei in images with high accuracy and efficiency.
-This task has important applications in medical imaging, particularly in cancer diagnosis, where identifying and analyzing nuclei can aid in understanding tumor morphology and guiding treatment decisions.
+This repository focuses on the task of detecting nuclei in images with high accuracy and efficiency.
+This task has significant applications in medical imaging, particularly in cancer diagnosis, where identifying and analyzing nuclei is crucial for understanding tumor morphology and guiding treatment decisions.

-To achieve this, we employ **YOLOv8**, a convolutional neural network (CNN) designed for real-time object detection.
-YOLOv8 was chosen for its ability to balance speed and accuracy, as well as its effectiveness in detecting small and overlapping objects like nuclei.
+To achieve this, we conducted a comprehensive review of various object detection models, including **Mask R-CNN**, **Faster R-CNN**, and **YOLOv5**, evaluating their suitability for nuclei detection.
+While Mask R-CNN excels at instance segmentation and Faster R-CNN offers robust detection, we selected **YOLOv8** for its superior balance of speed and accuracy, as well as its ability to effectively detect small and overlapping objects like nuclei in real-time.

 ### Model Architecture